You Could be Holding on to a Valuable Cabbage Patch Kid and Not Even Know It!

 1985 Coleco Cabbage Patch Kids Identical Twins Mint in Box

 Usually, the US CPKs don’t have a lot of value.
 Even in box, they don’t command a serious price (they are sold for about $30).
 That isn’t true for all US Kids, though.
-Occasionally a rare pair of kids shows up, and they can be worth a hefty sum!
+Occasionally a rare pair of kids show up, and they can be worth a hefty sum!
 Some of these things are based on hair and eye combinations.
 The more unusual the paring, the more they are worth.
 One pair sold for an astonishing $340 in June 2018.

 1985 Tsukuda Japan Cabbage Patch Kid Mint In Box with Kimono

-Japanese Cabbage Patch Kids are rare — for one, because they weren’t sold in the US, and for two, because they had some differing features than their American counterparts.
+Japanese Cabbage Patch Kids are rare — for one because they weren’t sold in the US, and for two, because they had some differing features than their American counterparts.
 Their clothing was more reminiscent of the area where they were being sold — which seems obvious.
 The second difference was in their big doe eyes.
 The eyes of Japanese Cabbage Patch Kids had butterflies in the shine!
 Getting your hands on a Japanese doll is easier said than done — one sold in July of 2018 for $500!

 1979 Hand Signed Xavier Roberts “Little People” Baby with Adoption Certificates

 Most “Little People” strongly resemble toddlers, but Babyland General, true to their name, also adopted out babies.
 The babies usually didn’t have hair and had simpler clothing than their “older” counterparts.
-These babies from Babyland General are highly sought after — especially if they are hand signed by Xavier.
+These babies from Babyland General are highly sought after — especially if they are hand-signed by Xavier.
 In August of 2018, a 1979 baby sold for a not so little $555!

 1986 Cabbage Patch Kids “Little People” Mark Twain LE Set of Three